IBM/rhm-eddi-operator/README.md

 In order to build a Chatbot with E.D.D.I, you will have to create a few configuration files and POST them to the corresponding REST APIs.
 You can use tools like [Postman](https://www.postman.com/downloads/) to make the API calls.

-#### Step 4.1: Create a regular dictionary
+### Step 4.1: Create a regular dictionary

-*Regular dictionaries* are used store custom words and phrases. <!--EM: We should clarify this.
-Is that in machine learning world?
-AI world?->
+*Regular dictionaries* are used store custom words and phrases in artifical intelligence systems.

-- Make a `POST` to `<eddi-url>/regulardictionarystore/regulardictionaries` with a JSON file in the body as follows. <--EM: Is this what is described below?
-And "in the body" of what?->
+- Make a `POST` to `<eddi-url>/regulardictionarystore/regulardictionaries` with a JSON file in the body as follows.

 >Note: You will use the `<eddi-url>` generated in [step 1](#-step-1-configure-a-red-hat-openshift-cluster-with-red-hat-marketplace).

 In Postman, enter the `<eddi-url>` followed by `/regulardictionarystore/regulardictionaries`.
-Make sure you select the following parameters: <!--EM: What is Postman?
-How do they get it?
-Should that in the prereq?-->
+Make sure you select the following parameters:

    1. Select the request type to be `POST`
    2. Select `Body`
    3. Select `raw`
    4. Select type as `JSON`
    5. Copy and paste the JSON body given below

         ```json
         {